f5devcentral/f5-big-iq-lab/docs/class3/module2/lab1.rst

 |

-4. Let's generate some 404 error, connect on the *Ubuntu Lamp Server* and launch the following command:
+4. Let's generate some 404 error, open a terminal in the **Ubuntu Jump-host** and launch the following command:

 ``# /home/f5/f5-demo-app-troubleshooting/404.sh``

-4. After few seconds, the new 404 errors are showing on the chart.
+5. Back on BIG-IQ dashboard, after few seconds, the new 404 errors are showing on the chart.
    Filter on 404 errors on right panel, this should give you only the URL that is missing as well as the pool member which is missing the content.

 .. image:: ../pictures/module2/img_module2_lab1_4.png
   :align: center